tstack/lnav/docs/source/intro.rst

 Log Formats
 ^^^^^^^^^^^

-In order for **lnav** to understand your log files, it needs to told how to parse the log messages using a log format definition.
+In order for **lnav** to understand your log files, it needs to be told how to parse the log messages using a log format definition.
 There are many log formats builtin and **lnav** will automatically determine the best format to use.
 In case your log file is not recognized, consult the :ref:`log_formats` section for information on how to create a format.